Constraining inflationary magnetogenesis and reheating via GWs in light of PTA data: Supplementary material

 Observations of the CMB constrain the fluctuations in the temperature to be $\delta T/T \sim 10^{-5}$.
-To avoid a significant impact on the fluctuations in the temperature of the CMB, the perturbation in the energy density of radiation must be small.
+To avoid a significant impact on the fluctuations in the temperature of the CMB, the energy density of the PMFs must be small.
 Upon using this condition, we obtain that

 which leads to